- Both MRI with and without contrast are non-invasive and painless.

 Gadolinium-based contrast agents are considered safe.
 And there is no clinical evidence of adverse health effects of gadolinium when given to most patients.

-However, in a small percentage of patients, the dye could cause a few side effects:
+However, in a small percentage of patients, the dye could cause a few side effects such as:

 After a few minutes of being injected, one in a thousand patients might display minor allergic symptoms.
-Severe allergic reactions are extremely rare, affecting one in every ten thousand patients (InsideRadiology).
+Severe allergic reactions are extremely rare, affecting one in every ten thousand patients.